 When it comes to a healthy boxer, you don’t want to be cutting corners.
 Instead, you need to invest in high quality food, and for an adult boxer it’s hard to beat Blue Wilderness.
 With 28% protein and 13% fat it’s just about right for adult boxers who aren’t working dogs and it also has a ton of different additives which promote joint and heart health.

 Best of all, it lacks any of the common allergens which boxers might have to contend with.
 The red meat variation is packed with venison, lamb, and bison which has been deboned.
 That’s quite a bit better than the meal you’ll often find even in high-quality brands.
-There are no chicken, which many boxers have allergies, so it’s great dog food for boxers with sensitive skin.
+There are no chicken, which many boxers have allergies, so it’s great cheap dog food for boxers with sensitive skin.

 On top of that, it’s chock full of vitamin and antioxidant bearing fruits which also serve as a highly nutritious carbohydrate source.